Today I want to bring you my guide to visiting the Royal Mews in London. If you love royalty and history in equal measure, this place is for you.

 What is a Mews?

-After I find the entrance next to the Queen’s Gallery on Buckingham Palace Road, I purchase my ticket and enter the Royal Mews.
+After I find the entrance next to the King’s Gallery on Buckingham Palace Road, I purchase my ticket and enter the Royal Mews.
 The first thing I learn is something I’ve wondered about for a long time: what does mews mean?

 Royal Mews, London Tour